Elevation shapes are shapes that scale automatically based on the dimensions of a product and are located in the Elevation Shapes Visio stencil.

 Feet Height | The feet in these shapes automatically adjust based on the height and the width of the parent shape.

-However, there are edge cases where the shape does not look right with too big or too small feet.
+However, there are edge cases where the shape does not look right with feet that are too big or too small.

 It is nitpicky, but we decided to give the user the ability to fine-tune the feet' height to make the shape look better.